tskit-dev/tstrait/docs/effect-size.md

 The frequency dependence architecture is still an ongoing research topic.
-While the frequency dependence model can be used for any trait models in tstrait, it is suggested that you use the normal distribution with mean 0 as a trait model and `alpha` to be -1/2 to conduct simulations that are widely used in simulation-based research projects (See
+While the frequency dependence model can be used for any trait models in tstrait, it is suggested that you use the trait model with mean 0 and `alpha` to be -1/2 to conduct simulations that are widely used in simulation-based research projects (See
 [Speed et al. (2017)](https://doi.org/10.1038/ng.3865) for details).